apache/apisix/docs/en/latest/plugins/ua-restriction.md

 }'
 ```

-Default returns `{"message":"Not allowed"}` when rejected.
-If you want to use a custom message, you can configure it in the plugin section.
+You can also configure the Plugin to respond with a custom rejection message:

 ```json
 "plugins": {